Wildlife Drones is an Australian based company at the forefront of developing the world’s first radio animal-tracking system using drones.

-However, imagine if you could do an entire days’ hard labour in less than 2 hours, and could track hundreds of animals at the same time instead of just one!
+But imagine if you could do an entire day’s hard labour in less than 1 hour, all while tracking hundreds of animals at the same time.
+With Wildlife Drones, you can!

 Debbie Saunders is the Co-Founder and Director of Wildlife Drones.
 As a wildlife researcher she needed to find a better way to track small migratory birds that move in unpredictable ways across vast landscapes.
 Conventional manual methods of radio-tracking were very labour intensive, time consuming and expensive, which made tracking animals over large areas prohibitive.
 Determined to translate her idea into reality, she was instrumental in developing of the world’s first drone radio-tracking system, in collaboration with teams of engineers over 6 years.
 This led her to establishing Wildlife Drones, so that others wanting to track animals could also benefit from the latest technological drone tracking advances as well.
 At the end of the week, she loves nothing more than harvesting food from her much loved organic garden and heading out bush to go hiking and camping with her family.